acln0/zerocopy/README.md

 transparently.
 Currently, package zerocopy only offers accelerated I/O on Linux, and for specific types of file descriptors.

+## Status

-Currently, package zerocopy is under active development.
+This package is alpha quality software.
+It is under active development, it almost certainly has bugs, or exhibits deadlocks.

 Bug reports and contributions are welcome.

 ## Requirements